 - Press the shutter button halfway.
-The lens focusing ring will rotate to focus. - When achieving focus, the AF point that has achieved focus will be displayed.
-At the same time, the beeper will sound and the focus indicator < > in the viewfinder will light up. - In low light, the AF point(s) will light up briefly in red. - If necessary, the built-in flash will be raised automatically.
+The lens elements will shift to focus. - When achieving focus, the AF point that has achieved focus will be displayed.
+At the same time, the beeper will sound and the focus indicator < • > in the viewfinder will light up. - In low light, the AF point(s) will light up briefly in red. - If necessary, the built-in flash will be raised automatically.